AlttiRi/keep-lister/README.md

 There are two parts of the software:

 - The scanner.
 It creates a JSON snapshots with meta information _(`name`, `type`, `size`, `mtime`, `crtime`, `hardlink`/`symlink` info)_ of your local files.
 (See: [how to use ↓](#how-to-use)))
-- [The explorer](https://alttiri.github.io/directory-snapshot-explorer/) for these JSON snapshots.
+- [The explorer](https://alttiri.github.io/directory-snapshot-explorer/) to open these JSON snapshots.

 ---